FelixOnline/v2/content/articles/2012-5-18-polish-club-at-risk-of-being-sold.md

 subtitle: >
   Petition to protect popular cultural and social venue attracts support
 date: "2012-05-18 06:04:00 +0100"

 # Attributes from Felix Online V1
 id: "2456"
 old_path: /news/2456/polish-club-at-risk-of-being-sold
 aliases:
  - /news/2456/polish-club-at-risk-of-being-sold
+imported: true
+comments:
+ - Another opportunity for Imperial Catering to continue their mission for world dominationWhen I came to Prince Eugeniusz Lubomirski  was a Chairman of the Club One could never imagine such  idea of a sale of a home for Polish people then even if they needed Help  and struggled as well These people  fought  for years to keep Polish Heart Club alive and our Chairman  finds it impossible to make this place profitable despite 2 biggest museums within 500 metres and proposes to sell   What a misery

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true